-In effect, an affidavit is a person’s evidence in a case in written form.
+An affidavit is a person’s evidence or statement of facts in written form.
 The term ‘affidavit’ comes from medieval Latin and means “he has stated on oath”.
 The benefit to parties of presenting evidence in this way is that each party is aware of what the other’s witnesses will say at the trial.
 It’s beneficial regarding both preparing for the trial and so each party can be adequately advised on its prospects of success.
 Below, we set out how an affidavit works as well as how the rules of evidence apply.

 In the same way that parties can only give evidence relating to a matter in court, an affidavit should only include relevant evidence.
 Failure to do so can see a court strike out parts of an affidavit, or deem the entire affidavit inadmissible.
 Additionally, outrageous or scandalous assertions contained in an affidavit are not admissible as evidence.

 The person who is making the affidavit to include relevant evidence is called the deponent.
 This could be a witness, an expert, a plaintiff or defendant.

 As a general rule of evidence, a witness (referred to as the ‘deponent’ in an affidavit) can only give evidence of matters that are within that person’s first-hand knowledge.
 This usually means that a person can only give evidence of what he/she has seen, heard, smelled, felt or tasted.
 In a wider sense, a person can naturally provide evidence as to actions he/she has taken and what that person was thinking at that time (i.e. intention).

 If a person gives evidence as to what another person told him or her about the incident, this is known as ‘hearsay’ evidence.
 Hearsay evidence is subject to detailed rules which will determine whether or not it is admissible under a specific circumstance.